-All content area teams need to create Common Core assessments to meet the need of all students.
+All content area teams need to create and implement Common Core assessments to meet the need of all students.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome Review data of each content areas' end of semester common assessment results.
+Metric/ /Indicator Baseline/Actual Outcome Expected Outcome areas' w data of each content end of semester on assessment results.
 Baseline will be established at the end of the first semester.
 Outcome will show growth in knowledge of common core standards and improved skills.